 That new little life is so fragile, and with how often you’re changing diapers, you’re washing your hands much more frequently.
 This increased rate of hand washing robs your skin of natural oils.
 This can cause drying which, in turn, can create cracks in the skin that bleed and become infected.
 It’s very important to take necessary steps to prevent this damage and know how to best repair it if it happens.

-The tips here are the same for both breastfeeding and formula feeding mothers and include the following:
+The tips here are the same for both chestfeeding and formula feeding mothers and include the following:

 - Avoid antibacterial hand soaps.
 In addition to being deemed unnecessary and a danger to public health by physicians, antibacterial soap robs the skin of moisture more than other hand soaps.
 We recommend a hand soap containing moisturizing ingredients like coconut milk and aloe vera.
 You can also add a few drops of our 100% Argan Oil to your hand soap to help prevent dry skin.

 - Use a natural, heavy moisturizer on your hands after each hand washing.

 - Apply a heavy moisturizing cream nightly.
 While our Refinement Deep Hydration was formulated for dry skin on the face, it can be beneficial for hands as well as it is anti-inflammatory and contains enriching antioxidants.
 It’s also very anti-aging, containing plant stem cells and hyaluronic acid, which is a nice bonus.